 She is the 2023-2025 Kenyon Review Fiction Fellow.

-I am at work on a historical fiction novel about shellfish, dementia, and Portugal’s Carnation Revolution.
+I’m at work on a historical fiction novel about codfish, love triangles, and the Portuguese White Fleet.

 In my short fiction, I write about girlhood, boybands, martyrdom, and the fanaticism of female friendship.